Quantum cohomology and toric minimal model programs: Minimal models and non-displaceable Lagrangians

-By the results of the previous sections, we may understand the critical values $\Psi(\Crit_+(W_{X,G}))$ in terms of the corresponding minimal model program: Let $Y$ be a smooth proper polarized toric Deligne-Mumford stack with projective coarse moduli space, and $G$ a torus acting on a vector space $X$ so that $X \qu G$, equipped with its residual torus action, is isomorphic to $Y$.
+By the results of the previous sections, we may understand the critical values of the potential in terms of the corresponding minimal model program.
+Let $Y$ be a smooth proper toric Deligne-Mumford stack with polarized projective coarse moduli space, and $G$ a torus acting on a vector space $X$ so that $X \qu G$, equipped with its residual torus action, is isomorphic to $Y$.